KxSystems/docs/docs/wp/data-recovery.md

     t insert x]; }
 ```

 Here we have three operations we can perform on the `accounts` table: `insert`, `update` and `delete`.
-We wish to record the running of these operations in the tplog, capture in the RDB (in an unkeyed version of the table), and perform customized actions in the RTE.
+We wish to record the running of these operations in the TP log, capture in the RDB (in an unkeyed version of the table), and perform customized actions in the RTE.
 We create a function to publish the data to the TP.
 The TP will publish to both the RDB and RTE, and the `upd` function will then be called locally on each.
 Assuming TP is running on same machine on port 5010, with no user access credentials required, we can define a function named `pub` on the RTE which will publish data from the RTE to the TP where it can be logged and subsequently re-published to the RDB and RTE.

 ```q
 .tp.h:hopen`:localhost:5010